Artshouldterrify/bNN/README.md

 ```

 ## Getting started
-Navigate to the basicNeuralNets folder in this repository and refer to the README document.
+Refer to this document for the working of this library.

 Alternatively, documentation for this package can be found at: https://test.pypi.org/project/basicNeuralNetworks/